1arin/Rapid_prototype/readme.md

 - Canny edge detection requires grayscale images; this is handled automatically in the app.
 - Histogram works for grayscale, binary, and RGB images.

-  If you have any questions/problem pleasw contact me here **aroundthegreat@gmail.com**
+  If you have any questions/problem please contact me here **aroundthegreat@gmail.com**